-- Line 9: Enter the total franchise and income tax due (add line 4 plus line 8). - Line 10: Enter the amount of overpayment from the previous filed return.
-The overpayment from the prior year should be the amount shown on the previous return as an overpayment to be credited to the next year. - Line 11: Enter the total amount of estimated tax payments and payment with extension.
-This amount should equal the total of quarterly estimated income tax payments and the amount paid with the request for an automatic extension of time to file. - Line 12: Enter the total amount of previous payments made for the tax year (line 10 plus line11). - Line 13: Enter the net total franchise and income tax due.
-This is the amount of total tax due less previous payments (line 9 minus line 12). - Line 14: If the current Mississippi income tax liability (line 8) is \$200 or less, then estimated income tax payments were not required for this year.
+- Line 10: Enter the total franchise and income tax due (add line 4 plus line 9). - Line 11: Enter the amount of overpayment from the previous filed return.
+The overpayment from the prior year should be the amount shown on the previous return as an overpayment to be credited to the next year. - Line 12: Enter the total amount of estimated tax payments and payment with extension.
+This amount should equal the total of quarterly estimated income tax payments and the amount paid with the request for an automatic extension of time to file. - Line 13: Enter the total amount of previous payments made for the tax year (line 11 plus line12). - Line 14: Enter the net total franchise and income tax due.
+This is the amount of total tax due less previous payments (line 10 minus line 13). - Line 15: If the current Mississippi income tax liability (line 9) is \$200 or less, then estimated income tax payments were not required for this year.
 If the current year Mississippi income tax liability exceeds \$200, Form 83-305 should be completed and attached to the return.
-Enter on this line the amount shown on Form 83-305, line 19. - Line 15: Enter the amount of interest due on late payment of tax.
+Enter on this line the amount shown on Form 83-305, line 19. - Line 16: Enter the amount of interest due on late payment of tax.
 An extension of time only extends the time for filing a return, not payment of the tax.
-If the income and franchise tax is not paid by the original due date of the return, then interest is due at the rate 1⁄2 of 1% per month. - Line 16: Enter the amount of penalty due on late payment of tax.
+If the income and franchise tax is not paid by the original due date of the return, then interest is due at the rate 1⁄2 of 1% per month. - Line 17: Enter the amount of penalty due on late payment of tax.
 An extension of time only extends the time for filing a return, not the payment of tax.
-The penalty imposed for failure to pay the tax when due is 1/2% per month, not to exceed 25% in the aggregate. - Line 17: Enter the amount of penalty due for failure to file a return by the due date of the return.
+The penalty imposed for failure to pay the tax when due is 1/2% per month, not to exceed 25% in the aggregate.

+- Line 18: Enter the amount of penalty due for failure to file a return by the due date of the return.
 The penalty for failure to file a return is 5% per month not to exceed 25% in the aggregate.
 The penalty imposed for failure to file is based on the additional amount of tax due.
-Such failure to file penalty shall not be less than \$100 for income tax.

-- Line 18: Enter the balance of tax due (if line 9 is larger than line 12).
-This is the amount of total tax due less previous payments plus interest and penalties (add line 13 through line 17). - Line 19: Enter the amount of overpayment, if any (line 12 minus line 9). - Line 20: Enter the portion of line 19 that you wish to carry forward and credit against your next year's tax liability.
-This credit will be considered for estimated income tax purposes as a first guarter payment. - Line 21: Enter the portion of line 19 that you wish to be refunded.
-The total of line 20 and line 21 should equal line 19.
+Such failure to file penalty shall not be less than \$100 for income tax. - Line 19: Enter the balance of tax due (if line 9 is larger than line 13).
+This is the amount of total tax due less previous payments plus interest and penalties (add line 14 through line 18). - Line 20: Enter the amount of overpayment, if any (if line 13 is larger than line 10 plus line 15, subtract line 10 and line 15 from line 13). - Line 21: Enter the portion of line 20 that you wish to carry forward and credit against yournext year's tax liability.
+This credit will be considered for estimated income tax purposes as a first quarter payment. - Line 22: Enter the portion of line 20 that you wish to be refunded.
+The total of line 21 and line 22 should equal line 20.